JHU-PL-Lab/www-pl/ocaml/lecture.md

 * This has the property of not needing a match on the result.
 * Note that the built-in `/` also raises an exception.
 * Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.
-* The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
+* The above examples show how exceptional conditions can either be handled via
+  - exceptions (the most common way, e.g. how Java deals with division by 0)
-   - the latter is the C approach
+  - or in the return value; the latter is the C approach, C functions return `NULL` or `-1` and the caller has to deal.

 ### Everything is an expression